M2-0922/gitcrashcourse/pt1.md

 git reset --hard HEAD~2: This will undo the last two commits and the changes in the working directory.

 git reset --hard HEAD~3: This will undo the last three commits and the changes in the working directory.

+#### Soft vs Hard reset

+A "soft" reset in Git simply moves the branch pointer to a specified commit, but it leaves the index and working tree unchanged.
+In other words, it only resets the branch to a specified commit, but it does not modify the contents of the files in the working tree or the index.

+A "hard" reset, on the other hand, resets the branch to the specified commit and completely discards the changes in the working tree and the index.
+It's as if you never made any changes after the specified commit.
+This means that any changes you've made to the files in your working tree and the index will be lost, so be cautious when using a hard reset.

+To perform a soft reset in Git, you can use the command git reset --soft <commit>.
+To perform a hard reset, you can use the command git reset --hard <commit>.